BenChirlin/benpluskelsey.com/src/pages/story.md

 ### What's Next?

 We're about to find out!
 And we hope you'll be there with us along the way.
 We hope to stay in the Bay Area for the foreseeable future as we start this exciting next step in our relationship.
-But after that who knows!?
+But after that, who knows!?